bfreskura/kindle_note_parser/README.md

 Every note, highlight and bookmark are saved locally to your Kindle device in a file named *My Clippings.txt*, or something similar.
 That file has a specific format which enables easy parsing of desired data.
-Script will take this file, parse it, and output data the one of the supported output formats.
+Script will take this file, parse it, and output data in one of the supported output formats.

 *My Clippings.txt* should something likes this:
 ```